 Yes.
 First-year students are guaranteed housing if applications are received prior to May 15.
 Students sending housing applications after May 15 will be placed based upon availability of housing.
-First-year student housing is in our traditional halls: Hogle and Carleson.
-Overflow is in our apartment style halls: Olwell and Behnken.
+First-year student housing is in our traditional halls: Hogle and Carleson and in our apartment style halls: Olwell and Behnken.

 Tell me about the residential meal plans.
 Do I have to have one?

 All residential students are required to have a meal plan.
 Money on a meal plan that is not used during the fall semester can carry into the spring semester and May term, as long as the student continues to live in campus housing.
 However, students forfeit their remaining balances at the end of the academic year, or when they move out of campus housing.
 The meal plan is good only for the campus cafeteria and library cafe.
 For more information on residential meal plans click here.

 RAs program at least two events each month in the hall for their residents.
 ARWC is a group of residents that plans social events in the halls as well.
 ASWC also provides numerous activities around campus.
 Programs include bands, dances, sporting events, open-mic night, comedians, lectures, diversity discussions, movies, and lots of free food!
 Most students are here on weekends, but some do take day trips up to ski!

 May first-year students have cars on-campus?

 Any student is allowed to have a car on campus.
 However, parking may be difficult on weekdays during peak class hours.
 Students can easily survive without a car as numerous businesses and restaurants are within walking distance -- movie theater, grocery stores, clothing shops, and Barnes and Noble.
 You can also pick up public transportation next to campus.

 Westminster is a very safe campus.
 Westminster has 24-hour/7-days-a-week campus security.
 For emergency situations, a professional staff member living on campus is always on call.

 Do I have to move out over winter break?